Prince460/alx-pre_course/0x01-git/README.md

-A new README.md file updated
+A new README.md file is added